khalil-research/PyEPO/docs/source/content/examples/model.rst

 The DSL compiles to an ``optModel``.
 Implement one directly when you need:

 * a **custom solving algorithm**, for example a hand-written ADMM, a graph algorithm, or a heuristic, rather than a general solver;
-* **constraint generation** through solver callbacks (lazy constraints, cutting planes), which a one-shot model definition cannot express;
+* **constraint generation** through solver callbacks (lazy constraints, cutting planes), which a one-shot model definition cannot express.
-* a structure the DSL does not model, such as a cost that broadcasts across several variables.

 A subclass implements four methods: